Anwaar-Ahmad9212/QR_code/README.md

 ## 📜 Features
 - **Generate QR Codes**: Convert text, URLs, or any other string into QR codes instantly.
-- **Customize QR Codes**: Adjust size, color, and format to make each QR unique! 🎨
 - **Save and Share**: Save generated QR codes as images for easy sharing. 📁

 ## 🔧 Installation